Pranavvv12/django-orm-app/README.md

 ![orm](https://user-images.githubusercontent.com/121292280/229843877-c0b86309-679b-4539-92c8-a95d1a967db7.png)

 ## RESULT
-Thus the project is developed to have Student information database.
+Thus,the project is developed to have Student Information Database.